 As far as the second criticism goes, that those who observe the church calendar do so without consciously considering its theological meaning, I think Lewis might say that the calendar works best when we do not think about it.
 He makes this very point when writing about liturgy in general.
 “Every service is a structure of acts and words through which we receive a sacrament, or repent, or supplicate, or adore” Lewis explains.
 “And it enables us to do these things best–if you like, ‘works’ best–when, through long familiarity, we do not have to think about it.”

 However, somewhere along the way, somebody has to explain the significance of what we are doing.
 Otherwise, our practice not only becomes rote but ends up being detached from the very meaning that set it in motion in the first place.
 It is like the church I once visited that always kept a red light burning above the altar during the service but could not remember why they felt it was important to do so.
 The meaning isn’t just off the radar for the participant, it no longer exists.
-Not only is the church’s observance both mechanical and empty, other less worthy meanings can be attached to the practice.
+Not only is the church’s observance both mechanical and empty,

 Should the church observe Advent?
 I think Paul’s directive in Colossians 2:16 demands that we leave it to the individual’s conscience.
 Yet whatever we do, we must do with understanding, if the aim is to honor Christ and benefit the church.
 The fact that some practice is ancient or lovely and will add spice to the holiday season or the worship service is not good enough.
 Our observance must connect us to the story of our redemption.
 It must point us to the foundational truths that we believe.
 It must, as Lewis observes, provide us with an opportunity to receive, repent, supplicate, or adore.